Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: State Aggregation for Information Compression (SAIC) in multi-agent Coordination Tasks

-\emph{Remark 4:} Upon the correctness of the lumpability of the original MDP, remark 3 applies.
-Thus, the MAS, during the decentralized training phase, will be composed of two different MDPs with identical state space $\Omega \times \mathcal{C}$, action space $\mathcal{M}$ and reward signal.
-The resulting multiagent environment will be, according to the definition, a multiagent MDP (MMDP) \cite{boutilier1999multiagent}.
+\emph{Remark 3:} The MAS, during the decentralized training phase, will be composed of $n$ different MDPs with identical state space $\Omega \times \mathcal{C}^{n-1}$, action space $\mathcal{M}$ and reward signal.
+The resulting multi-agent environment will be, according to the definition, a multi-agent MDP (MMDP) \cite{boutilier1999multiagent}.

-\emph{Remark 5:} Within the distributed training phase, distributed Q-learning is applied to a deterministic MMDP \footnote{The definition of MMDP in \cite{boutilier1999multiagent} is identical to the definition of cooperative MAMDP used in \cite{lauer2000distributedQ}}, which leads to an asymptotically optimal control policy \cite{lauer2000distributedQ} \footnote{This training phase can result in an asymptotically optimal control policy of all agents for non-deterministic MMDPs.
-This, however, will require $n$ additional centralized training phases prior to the decentralized training phase (how?), where $n$ is the number of agents}.
+\emph{Remark 4:} Within the distributed training phase, distributed Q-learning is applied to a deterministic MMDP \footnote{The definition of MMDP in \cite{boutilier1999multiagent} is identical to the definition of cooperative MAMDP used in \cite{lauer2000distributedQ}.}, which leads to an asymptotically optimal control policy \cite{lauer2000distributedQ} \footnote{This training phase can result in an asymptotically optimal control policy of all agents for non-deterministic MMDPs.
+This, however, will require $n$ additional centralized training phases prior to the decentralized training phase, where $n$ is the number of agents.}.
+For this remark to be true conditions \ref{condition: joint observability} and \ref{condition: lumpability} must hold.

 Note that the control policy $\pi^{m,SAIC}_i(\cdot)$ that is obtained within the distributed training phase of SAIC is optimal for the given communication policy $\pi^{c, SAIC}(\cdot)$, that was obtained within the centralized training phase.
 Therefore, $\pi^{m,SAIC}_i(\cdot)$ is not necessarily an optimal solution to the problem (\ref{decentralized problem - State Aggregation}).
-In theorem \ref{theorem: error bound}, however, we set an upper-bound on the possible loss on the expected return of the system due to the selection of $\pi^{m,SAIC}_i(\cdot)$ and $\pi^{c, SAIC}(\cdot)$.
+In Theorem section \ref{sec: error bound}, however, we set an upper-bound on the possible loss on the expected return of the system due to the joint selection of $\pi^{m,SAIC}_i(\cdot)$ and $\pi^{c, SAIC}(\cdot)$.